philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 Now we're ready to map to the reference!

 ## Step 2.
-Map reads to a reference genome.
+Mapping reads to a reference genome and working with mapping (.bam) files.

 We next need to map our shotgun reads to our reference genomes.
 This is a key step in many genomic workflows.
 We use a modified version of a pipeline called dDocent to do this mapping.
 We will use two steps in the dDocent pipeline, mkBAM (which creates .bam files that store mapping information) and fltrBAM (which filters out reads that mapped to the genome with low quality).